Run a Static Website

 First, this command scans your source code to determine how to build a deployment image as well as identify any other configuration your app needs, such as secrets and exposed ports.

-for you and writes your configuration to a .amp.toml
+Character for you and writes your configuration to a .amp.toml file.
+You'll

 then be prompted to build and deploy your character.
 Once complete, your app